kollihk/PepperMint/README.md

 Adidas made Web3 history when it launched “Into the Metaverse,” a NFT drop created in partnership with NFT companies Gmoney, Punks Comic, and Bored Ape Yacht Club in late 2021.
 The company has been able to effectively leverage the NFT marketplace and the metaverse to promote the ethos of individuality and self-expression that the brand has long pushed for in its traditional marketing.
 “We've embarked on the new age of originality, we said from the very beginning that if we're going to be the brand that’s going to stand for, represent and help push the values of this new generation into the world, then we must move at the speed of culture,” Erika Wykes-Sneyd, Adidas’ vice president of brand communications, said in a statement from December 2021, around the launch of “Into the Metaverse.”
 “This goes back to the principles of Adidas, where we embrace the edge, open the door for the new and act with rebellious optimism.”

-# pepperMint()
+## pepperMint()
-## A Real World Implementation of Non Fungible Tokens

-pepperMint() is an implementation of NFT technology in the real world, as opposed to the metaverse, whereby counterfeit products are known to cause significant harm to businesses and consumers globally.
+pepperMint() is an implementation of NFT technology in the real world, as opposed to the metaverse, whereby counterfeit products are known to cause significant harm to businesses and consumers globally. pepperMint() is a representation for an entirely tokenised economy, where smart contracts trade assets and commodities, and consumers can see the history of goods they purchase via immutable blockchain records.

 NFTs can be used to verify the authenticity of physical goods by storing all relevant information relating to a product in an NFT on a decentralized network.
 The successful use of the technology is based on how the product to be protected can be connected to the DLT. pepperMint() achieves product protection with the use of QR codes in the NFT minting process.

-#### Case Study: Breitling Designer Watches

 Since 13 October 2020, all new Breitling watches are delivered with a blockchain based digital passport to guarantee the products authenticity.
 Consumers are afforded the benefit of blockchain technology, digital security and proof of ownership.